Odin-SMR/qsmr/Settings/q_fields.rst

 GA_MAX
    A scalar value.
 Maximum value for gamma factor for the Marquardt-Levenberg method.
-The stops if this value is reached and cost value is still not decreased.
+The inversion is halted and flagged as unsuccessful if this value is reached.
 This value must be > 0.

 GA_START
    A scalar value.
 Start value for gamma factor for the Marquardt-Levenberg